billynewport/datasurface/docs/Security.md

 Security systems will work with a DataPlatform to provide the necessary permissions to DataPlatform managed objects in a DataContainer.
 Thus, the security system will track for a given Workspace, which users are allowed to read that data in the Workspace.
 The security system can ask a DataPlatform for the list of consumer objects in a specific DataContainer for a Workspace.
 The security system can then create the ACLs needed to implement what the customer has asked for.

+A GovernanceZone will specify the SecurityModule that should be used on all Workspaces owned by Teams managed by that zone.
+If a firm used multiple SecurityModules then a seperate zone should be used for each.
+This means Workspaces are managed by exactly one SecurityModule.

+The SecurityModule DSLs will be managed by the GovernanceZone git repo.
+SecurityTeam can create the DSL artifact and then submit a pull request to the GovernanceZone to get it merged.

+Teams can control how a Workspace is controlled by the SecurityModules for the Zone.
+There may be policies indicating that a Workspace containing any non public data must be controlled by the SecurityModule.

 ## An example to work through

 A customer has an LDAP directory with a list of groups containing kerberos ids.
 There is a database table which contains a list of applications and which LDAP groups can be used for different roles for that application, including access to data.